Welcome to Lee Township...

 …we’re happy you’re here!

-There are no current or upcoming roadwork projects to be displayed at this time.
+There are no major roadwork projects to be displayed at this time, though we continue to work on road repairs daily.
 Please check back for future updates.

 A little history…

 Lee Township was formed in 1869 from parts of Ohio, Green and Jackson Townships.
 It was authorized by an act of the General Assembly on February 10, 1869, making it the only township in Monroe County to have been organized by action taken by the Ohio Legislature.